games-automata-play/games-automata-play.github.io/_posts/2019-12-02-populations_MDP.md

 It says that the problem is solved by an algorithm I studied in my PhD in a slightly different context and that we called the Markov monoid algorithm (MMA).
 The original goal of this algorithm was to (partially) solve the value 1 problem for probabilistic automata.
 (Partially because the general problem is undecidable.)
-Our first result was that the MMA solves the value 1 problem for probabilistic leaktight automata, see the [paper](https://arxiv.org/abs/1504.04136).
+Our first result was that the MMA solves the value 1 problem for the subclass of probabilistic leaktight automata, see the [paper](https://arxiv.org/abs/1504.04136).
 I will not define the MMA here, I refer to the paper above, see also [this blog post]({{ '/blog/boundedness' | prepend: site.baseurl }}) which constructs a similar algorithm for a different semiring.

 To see the connection with probabilistic automata, let us first note that syntactically MDP and probabilistic are the exact same thing.